arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/get_api_collection_figures.md

     db._drop(cn);
 @END_EXAMPLE_ARANGOSH_RUN

-Using an identifier and requesting the figures of the collection (rocksdb storage engine):
+Using an identifier and requesting the figures of the collection (RocksDB storage engine):

 @EXAMPLE_ARANGOSH_RUN{RestCollectionGetCollectionFigures_rocksdb}
     var cn = "products";